hawonp/InKorea/README.md

 ## Step 1) Local Development Prep
 - Download/Clone the [main](https://github.com/hawonp/InKorea) branch of InKorea

-- Create a virtual environment in the **root** directory of the repository and activate it
-  - VirtualEnv, Venv, Anaconda all work
 ## Step 2) Create Docker Network
 - Create a user-defined bridge to link mariadb and flask
   > docker network create dbms_network